chenyang03/CrossOSN-dataset/README.md

 [358, 12, 14, 1, 185, "m", 1, 0, 1, 0, 1, 1, 1, "New York, NY"]

 shows that the user has an anonymized ID of 358, has 12 followings and 14 followers, has left 1 tips and conducted 185 check-ins.
 He is a male user, and has filled his lastname into the information field.
-He has no filled in the biography field.
-He has uploaded a photo photo.
+He has not filled in the biography field.
+He has uploaded a photo.
 He is not a superuser of Foursquare.
-He has linked Facebook and Twitter accounts.
+He has linked to Facebook and Twitter accounts.
 He is an early user.
 Finally, his location is New York, NY.

 * [graph.tar.gz](https://drive.google.com/open?id=1N8nd3_vzIGR89XWprJ8jovB4VprCtMKl): the following lists of all Foursquare users